FraserTooth/preference_optimization/README.md

 Given a top N list of preferences between lists A &amp; B and X maximum matches, maximise...something.

+## Download

+This is a typescript package.
+Check out this package on [npmjs.com](https://www.npmjs.com/package/preference_optimization)

 ## Explanation of Problem

 This problem came about when I was involved in a 'Speed Dating-esque' recruiting event.